hashicorp/vault/website/source/guides/lease.html.md

 [Step 2](#step2).

-#### Periodic Tokens with AppRole
+#### Additional Note: Periodic Tokens with AppRole

 It probably makes better sense to create **AppRole** periodic tokens since we are talking about long-running apps need to be able to renew its token indefinitely.

+-> For more details about AppRole, read the [AppRole Pull -Authentication](/guides/authentication.html) guide.

 To create AppRole periodic tokens, create your AppRole role with `period` specified.

 **Example:**